MingzeLucasNi/RJA-MMR/README.md

 ## Citation

-When using this code, or the ideas of BU-MHS, please cite the following paper
+When using this code, or the ideas of RJA-MMR, please cite the following paper
 <pre><code>@article{ni2024RJA,
   title={Reversible Jump Attack to Textual Classifiers with Modification Reduction}, author={Mingze Ni, Zhensu Sun and Wei Liu},